 Look for the patterns in the email marketing campaign performance.

-Keep your goals time bound like achieve 4% open rate in first 2 months or increase click rate by 4% in the first quarter.
+Keep your goals time-bound like achieve a 4% open rate in the first 2 months or increase click rate by 4% in the first quarter.

 Here is a quick checklist for campaign performance optimization: